-Applications are accepted on a rolling admissions basis for our summer study abroad programs in London, England and Dublin, Ireland.
+Applications are accepted on a rolling admissions basis for our summer and January study abroad programs in London, England, Dublin, Ireland, and San Juan, Puerto Rico.
 Don't miss out on a space by applying late.
-Applications for Summer 2013 will be available in December 2012.

 This intensive course is composed of four strands: practical drama workshops including analysis of process; observation followed by participation in drama classes at selected London schools; related aspects, including lectures, seminars, and discussions with British experts in the field (as well as theatrical performances at Royal National theatres, Fringe, mainstream, and Stratford-upon-Avon); and learning from experts how to devise and implement drama structures, including the use of process drama and teacher-in-role.
 Daily improvisation and theatre movement sessions are followed by drama workshops, lectures, and seminar discussions.
 Participants observe work with London drama teachers for "in-service training," and subsequently lead drama classes in selected London schools.
 These experiences are supported by analysis with a number of British specialists who provide perspectives of drama in education.
 Faculty includes Judith Ackroyd, Jo Boulton, Anthony Banks, Jonathan Jones, Damian MacBeth, Helen Nicholson, Cecily O'Neill and Philip Taylor.